ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

         <h3>Free release upgrades and archive</h3>
         <ul>
           <li>All release upgrades during the license period are included, no matter if patch, feature or major release.</li>
-          <li>All releases, including add-on files, published during the license period are available in a secured individual release archive.</li>
+          <li>All releases, including license files, published during the license period are available in a secured individual release archive.</li>
         </ul>
       </div>
     </div>